— Communication & Communication Devices

 The Association has discretion to deem attire inappropriate at any time while administering events.
 If participants or spectators arrive at the course and have questions regarding their attire, please find a member of the Association staff to determine if your attire is acceptable.

-MAJGT event entries are open to amateur junior golfers, ages 12 to 18 as of August 15, 2017.
+MAJGT event entries are open to amateur junior golfers, ages 12 to 18 as of August 15, 2018.
+The exception is the Autumn Open which is open to amateur junior golfers, ages 12 to 18 as of October 22, 2018.

 An 18 year old who turns 19 during the season may apply for membership and compete in events up to their 19th birthday.
 This policy applies as long as that birthday is after the final round of the event in question.
 Membership is not required to participate in MAJGT events, however non-members may only compete in one (1) event before membership is required.